GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-09-23-gnub-proposal.md

 categories: gnub nsf
 ---

-This s not a real post, just test
+This s not a real post, just a placeholder for a future post

 Paragraphs are separated by empty line